 Whether vine or ornamental plants or flowering or fruiting plants, these pruning or cutting methods are vital for your plant health, and you should never avoid cutting because of any reason.
 You all have to be conscious of pruning advantages – whether to promote branching and plant growth or eliminate diseased branches or even improve fruiting and flowering.
 But O.K., for now, we will not go into particulars of pruning advantages.

-In this study, we will discover about the different types of garden pruning shears or cutting tools we use in viticulture and home gardening.
-Many beginners, gardeners, and winegrower are not conscious of the right type of pruners they need.
+This study will discover the different types of garden pruning shears or cutting tools we use in viticulture and home gardening.
+Many beginners, gardeners, and winegrowers are not conscious of the right type of pruners they need.
 But it is essential to note that using the incorrect pruners might negatively harm your plants or vines instead of fixing it.

 So, now let’s look at the different types of Pruners: